OpenTOSCA/opentosca-vintner/docs/docs/variability4tosca/specification.md

 ### Resolving Mode

-There are several predefined resolving modes which provide different useful default and pruning combination of elements that can be directly used, namely, _strict_, _consistent-strict_, _consistent-loose_, and _loose_.
+There are several predefined resolving modes which provide different useful default and pruning combination of elements that can be directly used, namely, _strict_, _consistent-strict_, _consistent-loose_, _default_, and _loose_.

 | Element  | Strict | Consistent-Strict | Consistent-Loose | Default | Loose     |
 |----------|--------|-------------------|------------------|---------|-----------|